DataSciNAll/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solutions/Challenge1/readme.md

 ### Database code rewrite

 Review the SSIS jobs that are at this [Github repo](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) (Daily.ETL.ispac)  This job leverages stored procedures in the Source and Target databases extensively.
 This will require a refactoring of the Stored procedures for the OLAP database when you repoint the ETL target to Azure Synapse.
-There are a number of design considerations you wil need to consider when refactoring this code.
+There are a number of design considerations you will need to consider when refactoring this code.
 Please read this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-overview) for more detail.

 There are three patterns you can reuse across all scripts in the same family (Dimension & Fact).